theimperfectstorm/podcast/README.md

 Founded during the onset of the 2020 Coronavirus pandemic, these fellas get together every few days just to wrap their heads around what's goin on.
 Sometimes there are guests.

+### Beer Milkshake

+we here at the imperfect storm are no different than you in that we're all - ALL OF US - looking for our metaphorical lost shaker of salt.

+jimmy buffet is not one of my favorites, but the song impresses me, especially when he says, "some people claim that there's a woman to blame, but i know it's my own damned fault." rap on, jimmy. take personal responsibility for your karma.

+i think we should excuse mr. buffet for writing such lyrics as "i stepped on a pop top; i blew out my flip flop." and who amongst us is not an inner parrot-head, overdosing on tequila and having bad-crazy thoughts, like what a beer milkshake would taste like.

+mr. buffet has been to the mountain top, but i'm not sure what mountain he climbed.

+\- Art

 ### 24 days secured-in-place

 <audio